Updated: Jan 19

 The way we would respond if we came at it from our pure hearts, with nothing to be afraid of, nothing we need to protect ourselves from.
 Just a love for ourselves and all of humanity, no matter the circumstances.

 This isn’t to say is easy!
 It’s a simple concept to understand but not easy to master.
 It’s a practice that could take a lifetime.
-From my own experience, I’ve been practicing a lifelong lesson of patience and compassion—for both myself and for humanity.
+From my own experience, I’ve been practicing a lifelong lesson of patience and compassion—for both myself and humanity.
 I’ll think I have finally become skilled at being patient and compassionate, only to be faced with a situation that reveals to me that I have only scratched the surface.
 And then, with humility, I realize I have more to learn, probably for the rest of my life!

 I often have multiple voices speaking simultaneously to me at one time.
-I have a voice that feeds my ego, telling me that if I'm too nice, people will only take advantage of me and instructs me to look out purely for myself.
+I have a voice that feeds my ego, telling me that if I'm too nice, people will only take advantage of me and instructing me to look out purely for myself.
 This voice often causes me to feel fear and anxiety.
 And then there's another voice within me that asks me:

 "Who is the person you want to be?
 How do you want to show up?
 Would you be proud of who you were, looking back?"